 Another way to easily identify them is by their plastron (underside of their shell).
 Unlike most other turtles, they have a lot of exposed skin around their plastron (see pic).

-As their name suggests, and as their cousins the mud turtle are capable of, they are able to secrete a very foul, orangish looking substance from the edges of their shell.
+As their name suggests, and like their cousins, the mud turtle is capable of, they are able to secrete a very foul, orangish looking substance from the edges of their shell.
 This substance is meant to help ward off predators.